ARCTraining/hpc2-software/_sources/course/conda.md

 With these changes made we can now install a newer version of pandas using `conda install`.

+Of course, this can also be easily done by updating our `environment.yaml` file to remove the package, and running the `update` command shown above with the flag `--prune`.

 (updating-a-package)=
 ### Updating a package